shreyas-satish/worldview/README.md

+## This library isn't maintained anymore.
+WorldView has only been tested with OpenLayers <= 2.13.
+Please consider using OpenLayers 3 directly.

 # WorldView

 WorldView is an easier way to use <a href = "http://openlayers.org" target="_blank">OpenLayers</a>.
 It comes with a set of easy-to-use APIs and a configurable Drawing Toolbar.